knowmad411dev/MyBrain/Notes/Research Agent.md

 github_link: https://github.com/mshumer/ai-researcher
 tags:
 - agents
+- rag
+- python
 video-url: https://www.youtube.com/watch?v=AVInhYBUnKs&list=WL&index=16
 ---

 ## **Research Agent

-The content presented in the video details a step-by-step guide for creating a multi-agent AI research system using OpenAI [[GPT]]-based assistants and Autogen for collaboration.
+The content presented in the video details a step-by-step guide for creating a multi-agent AI research system using OpenAI GPT-based assistants and Autogen for collaboration.
 Below is a breakdown of the main points, relevant instructions, and potential use cases:

 ### Overview